simonkrenger/k8s-isolation/README.md

 ## memoryeater

 The `memoryeater` container consumes all memory resources.
 This will lead to the container typically being OOM killed by the orchestrator.

+## filedescriptors

+The `filedescriptors` container opens file descriptors in a loop.
+The file `/etc/hosts` is used to create the file descriptors.
+Typically, file descriptors are shared system-wide and not namespaced - this can lead to other processes being affected